reckoning-machines/financial-forecasting/README.md

 1. Forecast earnings vs the Street

-2. establish daily returns as the 'target' for the machine learning module.
+2. Establish daily returns as the 'target' for the machine learning module.

-3. Rolling join (using functools) module to create the final ML dataset.
+3. Rolling left join (using functools) module to create the final ML dataset.

 4. ML modeling, output, and daily roll foward backtest.